 I also wanted to visit Beşiktaş and Şişli, but there was simply no time.
 That’s also one more reason for me to go back to Istanbul in the future.
 The city is truly amazing and it requires repeat visits.

 The historic areas of Istanbul are a UNESCO World Heritage Site.
-Indeed, with so much history, it’s appropriate to designate the whole area as the world’s patrimony.
+Indeed, with so much history, it’s appropriate to designate the whole city area as the world’s patrimony.

 The only thing that I would add is that, with a bit of knowledge of the Ottoman history, everything that you see in Istanbul falls in the right place.
 I believe that only then you can fully appreciate and understand this great city.